Improved training performance

 (if possible).

-Training routines in MALA can be visualized via tensorboard, as also shown
+Training progress in MALA can be visualized via tensorboard or wandb, as also shown

 in the file advanced/ex03_tensor_board